shahizat/arduino/README.md

-# arduino
-Audio Classification on the Arduino GIGA R1 by Utilizing Synthetic Data using Meta's Audiocraft and ChatGPT
+#  Audio Classification on the Arduino GIGA R1 by Utilizing Synthetic Data using Meta's Audiocraft and ChatGPT